 The Arsenal Ladies squad include some highly experienced international players.
 Alex Scott, Laura Bassett, Siobhan Chamberlain, Steph Houghton, Casey Stoney and Ellen White are just a small number of players who play or have played at Arsenal, and these six players are regularly included in England Women’s squads.

-The current Arsenal manager is Arsene Wenger, who has been in charge of the club since 1996.
-This makes Arsene Wenger Arsenal’s longest serving manager, and he’s the 15th permanent manager of Arsenal.
+The current Arsenal manager is Unai Emery, who took charge of the Gunners prior to the beginning of the 2018/2019 season.
+He replaced Arsene Wenger, Arsenal’s longest serving manager, and he’s the 16th permanent manager of Arsenal.

 The Arsenal manager before Wenger was Bruce Rioch, who was only in charge for a year.
 Rioch replaced one of Arsenal’s all-time successful managers George Graham in 1995.

-Arsenal manager Arsene Wenger has taken charge of over 1,000 matches at Arsenal.
-His current win percentage stands at 57.17%.
+Arsenal manager Arsene Wenger took charge of 1,235 matches at Arsenal.
+His win percentage stands at 57.2%.

 Arsenal manager history in terms of trophies won starts with Herbert Chapman, who in his nine years in charge won two First Division titles and one FA Cup.
 The other Arsenal managers who won trophies are Joe Shaw, George Allison, Tom Whittaker, Bertie Mee and Terry Neill, and then continued with George Graham from 1986.